 - A Responsible Official (as defined in 310 CMR 16.02) will complete this certification for the operation.

-- Complete the appropriate sections of the form for your type of operation:
+- Complete the appropriate sections of the form for your type of operation, as directed by Re-TRAC Connect™ prompts.

-- The Responsible Official completing this certification form should make and keep a signed copy of the completed certification form for record keeping purposes.
+- At the time of Re-TRAC Connect™ submission, the Responsible Official completing this certification should print out and sign a copy of the completed certification for record keeping purposes.

 - Remember that it is your responsibility to keep your facility in compliance with environmental protection requirements at all times.
 You may be subject to enforcement action if you do not comply with the standards.